wyntau/dotfiles/README.md

 - ### Task `zsh_rc`
     Requirements: `git`, `zsh`

-    If you have your own aliases, put them in `~/.zshrc.alias`, zsh will load them automatically.
+    If you have your own configs, put them in `~/.zshrc.local`, zsh will load them automatically.

     **What zsh plugins are used?**